-Androulla Efstratiou was awarded a doctorate, PhD, in medical microbiology by the University of London in 1987 and appointed to the post of Senior Microbiologist in 1989 to the then Public Health Laboratory Service.
-In 1994, was appointed Head of the National Streptococcus Reference Laboratory and in June 1998 officially appointed as Head of the newly designated WHO Global Collaborating Centre for Reference and Research on Diphtheria and Streptococcal Infections.
+Androulla Efstratiou was awarded a doctorate, PhD, in medical microbiology by the University of London in 1987 and appointed to the post of Senior Microbiologist in 1989 to the then Public Health Laboratory Service, where she specialised in streptococcal infections and vaccine preventable disease, focusing on diphtheria.
+In June 1998 to the present day, she was officially appointed as Director of the newly designated WHO Global Collaborating Centre for Reference and Research on Diphtheria and Streptococcal Infections.

 Imperial College Faculty of Medicine, London

 Marina Morgan, Consultant Microbiologist,